engtuncay/engtuncay.github.io/web-javascript/js-notes-6-promise.md

 To understand promise very well let us understand callback first.
 Let's see the following callbacks.
 From the following code blocks you will notice, the difference between callback and promises.

 - call back
   Let us see a callback function which can take two parameters.
 The first parameter is err and the second is result.
-If the err parameter is false, there will not be error other wise it will return an error.
+If the err parameter is false, there will not be error otherwise it will return an error.

 In this case the err has a value and it will return the err block.